conoro/bandon-fews/README.md

 # Bandon FEWS Small Data Scraper in Node.js

+UPDATE JULY 2019: The Bandon FEWS system is being decommissioned so this code will no longer work.
+The OPW and Cork CoCo believe the extensive flood prevention measures they have implemented have rendered the service unnecessary.
+Based on the mess that is the Fish Run and Fish Kill Pond (aka the new weir), I have my doubts.

 ## Introduction
 Cork County Council has a site called [Bandon FEWS](http://www.bandonfloodwarning.ie/) (Bandon Flood Early Warning System).
 When the Bandon river hits certain levels near Bandon town, it alerts registered users via SMS in case they need to take emergency measures.
 It's a very useful service.
 However the historical river level data is not available in any useful form and that's the point of this project.